-Our parents instilled in us from a young age the importance of serving others above ourselves, as well as how to survive during difficult times while still sacrificing to care for others.
+Our parents instilled in us, from a young age, the importance of serving others above ourselves, as well as how to survive during difficult times while still sacrificing to care for others.
 I recall being a child and being forced to flee deep into the jungles two or three times a year as the Burmese government troops attacked us and other nearby villages.

 The worst years were between 1994 and 2006.
 A heavy presence of government troops moved into our region, occupying our villages and burning our homes, churches, and crops.
 We were all forced to flee and conceal ourselves in the jungle, or else face an unknown fate which might include torture, rape, forced manual labor, or death.
 Land mines placed by the Burmese army often awaited the unfortunate villagers who tried to return to their homes.

 Among many other concerns, I was dealing with the sadness of not being able to continue my education while on the run.
 I prayed so hard that God would allow me the opportunity to further my education someday.
-I felt with a proper education, I would be able to help my people and be more effective in bringing peace to Burma.
+I felt, with a proper education, I would be able to help my people and be more effective in bringing peace to Burma.

 In 2000, this opportunity came to me in the form of a difficult and heartbreaking decision.
 I could further my education in a refugee camp on the Thailand side of the border, leaving my family behind.
 Despite my sadness, I chose to go to the camp.
 After graduating from high school, I attended some trade schools.
-I worked with NGOs within the refugee camp.
+I worked with non-governmental organizations within the refugee camp.
 I also worked as a medic assistant and agriculture trainer.

 In 2011, I had the opportunity to come to Lancaster, Pa., as a refugee.
 It was a difficult decision, but I accepted the opportunity, believing that it would one day put me in a better position to help my people, my country, and my family.

-I met Sean in 2012 while he was working with Eastern Mennonite Missions.
+I met Sean in 2012 while he was working with Eastern Mennonite Missions (EMM).
 We often discussed our mutual callings to serve Jesus and work to bring love and peace to all the people of Burma.
 I was familiar with the Free Burma Rangers and the unusual yet effective manner in which they helped our people.
-Both Sean and I discussed our calling to serve with FBR.
+Both Sean and I discussed our calling to serve with the FBR.

 Our family celebrated as I became a citizen of the United States in 2017.
 Besides the obvious reasons for us to celebrate, this also gave me the freedom to return to Southeast Asia to follow our calling.